Lung cancer care in Metro Denver

 You're considered high-risk if you're 55 to 77 years old and meet one of the following conditions:

-• Current or former smoker who quit less than 15 years ago
+- You are a current or former smoker who quit less than 15 years ago.

-• Have no current symptoms of lung cancer, but do have a smoking history of at least 30 pack years (smoking one pack per day for 30 years, or two packs per day for 15 years)
+- You have no current symptoms of lung cancer, but do have a smoking history of at least 30 pack years (smoking one pack per day for 30 years, or two packs per day for 15 years).

-Adenocarcinoma, squamous cell carcinoma and carcinoid tumors are present in non-small cell lung cancer.
+Adenocarcinoma, squamous cell carcinoma and carcinoid tumors are present in NSCLC.
 These tumors are often treated with surgery alone if you're diagnosed at an early stage.

-Small cell lung cancer, regardless of whether it's in an early or advanced stage, is most often treated with chemotherapy and radiation.
-You might not get surgery to treat your small cell lung cancer.
+SCLC, regardless of stage, is most often treated with chemotherapy and radiation.
+Your physician may not recommend you schedule surgery to treat your particular lung cancer.

 Clinical trials

-We've partnered with Sarah Cannon, the Cancer Institute of HCA Healthcare, and Rocky Mountain Cancer Centers to offer an expansive network of clinical trials for certain cases of lung cancer.
-If you'd like to find out if you might qualify, please ask our knowledgeable team.
+Wet offer an expansive network of clinical trials for certain cases of lung cancer.
+If you'd like to find out if you might qualify, our knowledgeable team can assess your condition and determine your candidacy.

 askSARAH helpline